withastro/astro/docs/src/pages/guides/deploy.md

 ### GitHub Actions

 1. Set the correct `buildOptions.site` in `astro.config.mjs`
-2. Create the file `.github/workflows/main.yml` and add in the yaml bellow.
+2. Create the file `.github/workflows/main.yml` and add in the yaml below.
 Make sure to edit in your own details.
 3. In Github go to Settings > Developer settings > Personal Access tokens.
 Generate a new token with repo permissions.
 4. In the astro project repo (not \<YOUR USERNAME\>.github.io) go to Settings > Secrets and add your new personal access token with the name `API_TOKEN_GITHUB`.
 5. When you push changes to the astro project repo CI will deploy them to \<YOUR USERNAME\>.github.io for you.